Jakub Kresa: In the Czech Crown lands

 In 1681 Jakub Kresa started to teach Hebrew at the University of Olomouc.
 There he obtained his first doctorate and between 1682 and 1684 taught mathematics.
 In Olomouc Kresa's other high points included presiding at the academic dissertation of the mathematician and astronomer Jan Taletius, who devised a model to predict eclipses of the sun and of the moon.

 Jakub Kresa was also often entrusted with diplomatic tasks.
 During the peasants' uprising in northern Bohemia in 1680, he served as mediator between the cavalry regiment of general Vilém Harant z Polžic and the peasant leaders.

 In 1684 Kresa left Olomouc to become head of the Departments of Mathematics and of Hebreistics at the Charles University.
 He was also preaching at the St. Salvador church in Prague.
 By this time he was already well known for his extraordinary skills regarding mathematics, languages and diplomacy, and he was offered the position of head of Department of Mathematics at the Colegio Imperial de Madrid.
 He relocated to Spain in 1686 and stayed there for fifteen years.

 In Spain

 In order to make the study of mathematics easier for the Spanish students, Kresa translated the 8 books of Euclid's Elements into Spanish.
 This brought him recognition and he soon became renowned in the whole country, being dubbed the Euclid of the West.
 At that time it became a custom in Spain to let Kresa assess mathematical treatises ahead of publication.
-Apart from the Colegio Imperial de Madrid, Kresa was also giving lectures at the Naval academy of Cadiz.
+Apart from the Colegio Imperial de Madrid, Kresa was also giving lectures at the Naval academy of Cádiz.